-Upcoming projects: Olive harvest!!!! / Pruning - shredding smaller branches for mulch - cutting bigger ones into firewood / Planting more trees and bushes / Weeding / Making swales / Install walking paths
+Upcoming projects: Olive tree pruning - shredding smaller branches for mulch - cutting bigger ones into firewood / Planting more trees and bushes / Weeding / Making swales to stop soil erosion / Installing walking paths

-We are an English-German couple in their 40s, who bought a remote off-the -grid farm near Serpa in the Guadiana Natural Park a few years ago with the aim of transforming it into a self-sufficient permaculture home with focus on wild bird and insect life.
+We are an English-German couple in their 40s, who bought a remote off-the -grid farm near Serpa in the Guadiana Natural Park a few years ago with the aim of transforming it into a self-sufficient permaculture home with focus on re-greening, soil rebuilding, wild bird, reptile and insect life.

 Cooking / shopping

 Help with Eco project

 Help in the house

 We speak German, English, Swedish, a bit of Spanish and learning Portuguese.
 We are integrated in the local farming community and situated in a lovely Natural Park with interesting hikes and flora and fauna to explore.
 This is a heaven for bird watchers!
 We are new to the permaculture family but have done a few courses, read plenty, got on with it and have already amazing results to show, we are on the right track!
 We are happy to share the little we know and also happy to benefit from your knowledge and experiences.